 Real work experience is more valuable than the activities you may have managed in an academic setting, like clubs or events.

 Extracurriculars – While she emphasizes actual work experience, as this candidate is still a recent graduate, it’s acceptable to list relevant school activities.
 As she earns more professional experience, she should remove them.

 What you should do

 If you have work experience, your resume should be formatted in the same way.
-Feel free to list your clubs and activities at your college, but emphasize your work experience more.
-For you, writing a successful resume will come down to writing the strongest Work Experience section possible, and keeping the Education section to the bare necessities.
+Feel free to list your clubs and activities at your college, but emphasize your work experience.
+For you, writing a successful resume will come down to writing the strongest work experience section possible, and keeping the education section to the bare necessities.

 3. Working Professional Education Section

-For a working professional, the Education section is very straightforward.
+For a working professional, the education section is very straightforward.
 Mostly, the section exists as evidence that you have a degree of some sort.
-It should be placed less prominently than the Professional Experience section, and take up significantly less room.
-All working professionals should format their Education section in this manner:
+It should be placed less prominently than the professional experience section, and take up significantly less room.
+All working professionals should format their education section like this:

 - GPA (if above 3.5/4.0)

 What if you recently went back to college?